webiny/docs.webiny.com/docs/guides/headless-react-tutorial.md

 ---
 id: headless-react-tutorial
-title: Integrating React and Apollo Client with Headless CMS
+title: Creating an e-library with Headless CMS + React
-sidebar_label: Integrating React and Apollo Client with Headless CMS
+sidebar_label: Creating an e-library with Headless CMS + React
 ---

 In this tutorial you will learn how to integrate [React](https://reactjs.org/) and [Apollo Client](https://www.apollographql.com/docs/react/) with our Headless CMS to create an e-library.